 We welcome a wide range of qualifications, from the UK and abroad, and we will also consider your non-academic achievements.

 You will be expected to be a graduate with IT skills and to have at least 1 year's experience in training, education, human resources, publishing, marketing or associated media development.

-Non-graduates with 3 years' experience in at least one of these areas are also welcome to apply.
+Non-graduates with 3 years' experience and IT skills are also welcome to apply.

 International entry requirements